xcube-dev/xcube/docs/DEV-GUIDE.md

    1. "important" and "bug"
    1. "important" or "bug"
    1. others
-1. Make sure issue is assigned to you
+1. Make sure issue is assigned to you, if unclear agree with team first.
-1. Add label "in progress"
+1. Add issue label "in progress".
-1. Create branch named "developer-issue#-title"
+1. Create development branch named "developer-issue#-title".
-1. Develop, having in mind what has been said above.
+1. Develop, having in mind the checklists and implementation hints above.
-   - In your first commit, refer the issue so it will appear as link in the issue history
+   1. In your first commit, refer the issue so it will appear as link in the issue history
-   - Push to the remote branch.
+   1. Develop, test, and push to the remote branch as desired.
-   - In your last commit, make sure to update `CHANGES.md`.
+   1. In your last commit, utilize checklists above.
-     (You can include the line "closes #<issue>" in your commit to auto-close the issue once the PR is merged.)
+      (You can include the line "closes #<issue>" in your commit message to auto-close the issue once the PR is merged.)
+1. Create PR if build servers succeed on your branch.
+If not, fix issue first.
-1. When done, see checklist above, create PR, assign the team for review, agree who is to merge.
+   For the PR assign the team for review, agree who is to merge.
-   Reviewers must have checklist in mind.
+   Also reviewers must have checklist in mind!
-1. Merge the PR.
+1. Merge PR after all reviewers are accepted your change.
+Otherwise go back.
+1. Remove issue label "in progress".
-1. Delete the development branch
+1. Delete the development branch "developer-issue#-title".